 After Martin died they moved back to Poth to live in the house that Martin and Veronika owned.
 Later Anton bought the house from Veronika and Veronika continued to live with Verna and Anton until she died in 1941.
 Martin died of stomach cancer after trying many home remedies, one of which consisted of gun powder mixed with honey.
 When he was dying and the pain was so severe he asked his son, Joseph, to stomp on him.
 Then he said, “oh that’s alright, they are coming to get me now” and he died.
 Information courtesy Lamar and Tessie Rosebrock James.

---Coming Next Week--Photo of Agnes Edna Repka, daughter of Joseph and Anna, and her husband, Edgar Freeman James.
-James history to follow in the "Live Oak County People" chapter of our website.
+--Coming Next Week--James history to follow in the "Live Oak County People" chapter of our website.

 The Honorable Jim Huff, County Judge for Live Oak County, welcomes you to the Live Oak County Historical Commission (LOCHC) Website.
 The Live Oak County Historical Commission is an arm of the Live Oak County Commissioners' Court; appointees are selected at the beginning of odd numbered years and serve two year terms.
 Judge Huff and the Live Oak County Commissioners support and approve actions of the LOCHC in coordination with the Texas Historical Commission (THC).